re-search/gpt2-estimator/README.md

-# gpt2-estimator
+# GPT2-Estimator

 ## What is this project?

-An implementation of GPT2 using tf.estimator API with multiple GPU training supports.
+An implementation of GPT2 using THE tf.estimator API.
+Now GPT2 can be training using Multiple GPUs!

 ## Why would I need this?

-- Easier training and inferce
+- Easier training and infernce
-- Multiple GPU supports
+- Train on multiple GPUs
-- All goodies that tf.estimator provide
+- All the goodies that tf.estimator provide
 - TF 2.0 compatible

 Reference: